KevinyTeixeira/Programming-Learn/README.md

 ### About this project

-<p align="justify">This project is organized as follows: the <b>master branch</b> presents an overview of all the subjects of the project, while other branches are created dealing with specific themes.
-That is, to see specific subjects, visit the <b>specific branch</b>.</p>
+<p align="justify">This project is organized as follows: the <b>master branch</b> presents an overview of all the subjects of the project, while other branches are created dealing with specific themes that have not yet been finalized.
+That is, to see specific subjects that have not yet been finalized, visit the <b>specific branch</b>.</p>

 ### About me